agi-brain/xuance/docs/source/documents/api/policies/gaussian_marl.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian_marl.BasicQhead.construct(x)

-  xxxxxx.
+  Passes the input tensor x through the sequential model (self.model) and returns the output.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: The estimated Q-values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:class::
   xuance.mindspore.policies.gaussian_marl.BasicQnetwork(action_space, n_agents, representation, hidden_sizes, normalize, initialize, activation)

+  A basic Q-network that utilizes the BasicQhead for both evaluation and target networks.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param n_agents: The number of agents.
   :type n_agents: int
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: nn.Cell
   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian_marl.BasicQnetwork.construct(observation, agent_ids)

-  xxxxxx.
+  The forward method computes the evaluation Q-values for a given observation and agent identifiers, along with other relevant information from the representation module.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: ms.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: torch.Tensor
+  :type agent_ids: ms.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation (outputs), argmax action (argmax_action), and evaluation Q-values (evalQ).
+These values can be useful for further processing during reinforcement learning training or evaluation.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.mindspore.policies.gaussian_marl.BasicQnetwork.target_Q(observation, agent_ids)

-  xxxxxx.
+  The target_Q method computes the target Q-values for a given observation and agent identifiers using the target Q-head.
+  This method is typically used during the training process for updating the Q-network parameters based on the temporal difference error between the evaluation Q-values and the target Q-values.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: ms.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: torch.Tensor
+  :type agent_ids: ms.Tensor
-  :return: xxxxxx.
+  :return: The target Q-values.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:function::
   xuance.mindspore.policies.gaussian_marl.BasicQnetwork.copy_target()

-  xxxxxx.
+  Copies the parameters from the evaluation representation, target representation, evaluation Q-head, and target Q-head.

 .. py:class::
   xuance.mindspore.policies.gaussian_marl.ActorNet(state_dim, action_dim, n_agents, hidden_sizes, normalize, initialize, activation)

+  Represents the actor network, responsible for generating actions based on the given state and agent information.
+  It uses a Diagonal Gaussian distribution for the actions.

   :param state_dim: The dimension of the input state.
   :type state_dim: int